7 FREE patterns to knit for charity

 Many charities do toy drives throughout the year for needy children.
 Knit up this simple teddy bear for a child in need on double pointed needles.
 This teddy bear is knitted in pieces and seamed up, and uses Lion Brand Wool Ease yarn, a durable wool blend yarn that’s perfect for making toys.

 Some animal shelters can get drafty in the cold winter months and accept donations for knitted dog sweaters to keep these pooches warm.
 This simple sweater fits dogs with a chest measurement of 18 – 30 inches (45.5 – 76 cm), and is knitted in garter stitch in pieces and seamed up.
-This pattern features Lion Brand Wool Ease Thick and Quick, a super bulky wool blend yarn that’s perfect for pet knits.
+This pattern features Lion Brand Wool Ease Thick and Quick, a super bulky wool blend yarn from Lion Brand that’s perfect for pet knits.